CodyKochmann/generators/README.md

         return fn.__code__.co_argcount
     else:
-        return 1 # not universal, but for now, enough... :/ def map(*args, chunk=False):
+        return 1 # not universal, but for now, enough... :/ def map(*args):
     """ this map works just like the builtin.map, except, this one you can also:
         - give it multiple functions to map over an iterable
-        - give it a single function with multiple arguments to run a window or a chunk based map operation over an iterable
+        - give it a single function with multiple arguments to run a window based map operation over an iterable
     """
     #print(args)
     functions_to_apply = [i for i in args if callable(i)]